norton120/pirate_baby/content/posts/replatforming.md

 I was privy to one replatform that was not about performance, or profitability, or any technical drive for improvement, but about human interest.
 The organization had been through several years of M&A that resulted in a mishmash of applications, managed by five disperate technical teams across the globe.
 The CTO and owner wanted to bring the disjoined company and teams together, and he did so with a massive replatforming effort that spanned nearly two years.
 The end result was a singular application that was "owned" by everyone in the organization, but also a new culture that was far more cohesive.
 In this case, the cost of the replatform was also the price of healthy cultural growth.

 ## So, Did We Replatform?
 Reflection amongst myself and the client team helped us steer clear of a ground-up replatform.
 Instead we devised an iterative release of production features, coupled with small, surgical refactorings.
 Initially that means only a single operation will be executed in our new framework - an operation that will be trivial to implement in the new framework, but has been very complex and unreliable in the legacy platform.
-Once that feature is successful, we will address individual operations lacking in performance, test coverage and observability with small, precision refactorings.
-These may result in our porting some other operations to the new framework, where the end result will be cleaner, more performant, more maintainable code.
+Once that feature is successfully released, we will address individual operations lacking in performance, test coverage and observability with targeted refactoring.
+This may result in our porting additional other operations to the new framework where the end result will be cleaner, more performant, more maintainable code - but the replatforming is a side effect of the feature release cycle, not the other way around.

+If your team is considering a re
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzA3NDE1MzMsMTk5NDU3MDYwNSw4NT
+eyJoaXN0b3J5IjpbLTE0NjM0Mjg2OTQsMTk5NDU3MDYwNSw4NT
 gwNTkwMDcsODkzODIzMjIsMTE4MjY1NzU1NywtMjI3NjgxMDQw
 LC0xNTMyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLT
 E2MDQxMzAwOTcsNzA4OTQxOTQ4XX0=